davidsenica/SAT-solver/README.md

 Run the program with command:

-`python input.txt output.txt`
+`python SAT-solver.py input.txt output.txt`

-where input.txt is location of a file in dmacs format and output.txt is location of output file
+where input.txt is location of a file in Dimacs format and output.txt is location of output file.

+Example run

+`python SAT-solver.py example\ solution.txt`